 Who runs limited companies?

-What are the advantages of a limited company?
+What are the advantages of a private limited company?

 While setting up a limited company and operating it can be a time-consuming task with lots of requirements there are some clear advantages to setting up a private limited company.

 - Limited liability – as company owners are not legally obliged to pay outstanding company debts beyond the value of the shares they hold it protects the personal assets (such as a home or savings) of the company owners should a business fail.